Free ATS Resume Checker — Check Parseability + Keyword Fit

 3. Check ATS Compatibility

-We flag formatting issues, missing sections, and parsing problems that could get you filtered out.
+We flag formatting issues, missing sections, and parsing problems that can reduce screening quality.

 4. Match Keywords (Full Analysis)